Tsora-Pop/Tsora-Pop.github.io/_posts/2021-05-25-Cybersecurity-Study-Questions.markdown

 may find it useful<!--more-->
 ### General Security

-1. Describe the CIA Triad
+1. Describe the CIA Triad.
 2. False Positive vs a False Negative?
 3. What is the MITRE ATT&CK framework?
+4. Name some CIS Top 20 Security Controls.
+5. Name some of the OWASP top ten web application security risks.

 ### Network Questions
 1. How is UDP different from TCP?